Coordination numbers

 Computing radial distribution functions

-The distributions returned by the mddf function (the mddf and rdf vectors), are normalized by the random reference state or using a site count based on the numerical integration of the volume corresponding to each minimum-distance to the solute.
+The distributions returned by the mddf function (the mddf and rdf vectors), are normalized by the random reference state.
+This is equivalent to a site count based on the numerical integration of the volume corresponding to each minimum-distance to the solute.

 If, however, the solute is defined by a single atom (as the oxygen atom of water, for example), the numerical integration of the volume can be replaced by a simple analytical spherical shell volume, reducing noise.
 The ComplexMixtures.gr function returns the radial distribution function and the KB integral computed from the results, using this volume estimate: